chingu-voyages/voyage-project-tier2-restaurantsim/README.md

 - Menu Customization

-  - [ ] Implement search functionality based on ratings.
-  - [ ] Utilize the Menus API to retrieve restaurant data and dynamically add more categories to the menu.
+  - [ ] Dynamically add more categories to the menu.
-  - [ ] Implement filters and search functionality to easily find specific menu items.
+  - [ ] Implement search functionality by food names, prices and country.

 ## Acceptance Criteria

 - Menu Fetching and Display

-  - [ ] The application should fetch menu data from the provided JSON file and categorize it by:
+  - [ ] The application should fetch menu data from the provided API and display at least six categories from folowing:
+      - bbqs,
+      - breads,
+      - burgers,
+      - chocolates,
-      - meals,
+      - desserts,
       - drinks,
+      - fried-chicken,
+      - ice-cream,
+      - pizzas,
+      - porks,
+      - sandwiches,
+      - sausages,
-      - desserts.
+      - steaks
   - [ ] All menu items must be displayed with:
       - images,
-      - names,
+      - food names,
       - prices.
+      - restaurant names,
+      - country
-  - [ ] Users should be able to view the menu in an organized manner, with categories clearly delineated.
+  - [ ] Users should be able to:
+      - search restaurants by name and see their menu items.
+      - filter category menu items and see menu items from the chosen category.

 - Order Management